Vivekban/garden/README.md

 ![](screenshot/MVVM_Flow.jpg)

 ### 3. Paging
-For pagination Paging3 library is used which has the following features:
+For pagination, Paging3 library is used which has the following features:

 - In-memory caching for your paged data.
 This helps ensure that your app uses system resources efficiently while working with paged data.
 - Built-in request deduplication, which helps ensure that your app uses network bandwidth and system resources efficiently.